 Paperwork When Buying a Car in Nevada

-In most cases, the existing owner of record will need to apply for a duplicate if the original is not in his or her possession, but you may apply for the duplicate if the car is titled in Nevada, is older than nine years, and has no liens.
+In most cases, the existing owner of record will need to apply for a duplicate if the original is not in his or her possession, but you may apply for the duplicate if the car is titled in Nevada, is 9 years old or older, and has no liens.

-Simply fill out the Application for Duplicate Nevada Certificate of Title and a Bill of Sale and bring it in to your local full-service DMV office.
+Simply fill out the Application for Duplicate Nevada Certificate of Title (Form VP012) and a Bill of Sale and bring it in to your local full-service DMV office.

 Salvage titles: Do not purchase a vehicle that has an orange salvage title.
 It's illegal to sell salvage vehicles to private purchasers.